pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 To create an App, you need to have a valid and active user in one of the countries of our platform.
-Go to the [App manager](http://applications.mercadolibre.com) and follow the steps, if you have a user you will need to login, if you don't have onw, it will guide you through the Registration process.
+Go to the [App manager](http://applications.mercadolibre.com) and follow the steps, if you have a user you will need to log in, if you don't have one, you will be guided through the Registration process.

 After you create the App you will get a App ID and a client secret which will be very important later on.
-You can read about how to use this tool on the [application manager guide](/application-manager)
+You can read about how to use this tool on the [application manager guide](/application-manager).

 <style type="text/css">
 img.appID